Pearadox/peariscope/README.md

 ## Illumination

-The Peariscope ring light has 16 invidually controllable LEDs.
+The Peariscope ring light has 16 individually controllable LEDs.

-From the `/home/pi/ws/peariscope/src` folder:
+From the `/home/pi/peariscope/src` folder:
-`sudo ./ringlight_on.py` enables all the lights as full-brightness green.
+`sudo ./ringlight_on.py` enables all the lights to a specified color.
 `sudo ./ringlight_off.py` disables all the lights (sets them to black).